What is a real estate commission Split?

 When a brokerage employs a real estate agent, the commission split is the fee the brokerage charges for each transaction.
 This fee is usually a percentage of the agent’s gross commission income, such as 80%, or it can be expressed as a ratio of what the agent receives compared to what the brokerage gets, such as 80/20.
 Some brokerages may have fixed fees, while others have no commission splits.

-The commission split also represents the gross margin for the real estate brokerage.
-This is the total amount of money the brokerage receives after collecting commissions and paying them out to agents after splits.
+The commission split also represents the gross margin for the brokerage, which is the total amount of money the brokerage receives after collecting commissions and paying them to agents after the splits.

 What are the types of commission splits?

-- A fixed split is the same regardless of the agent’s gross commission income.
-For example, a fixed 60/40 split would mean the agent receives 60% of their gross commission income to generate $1,000 in commissions or $1,000,000 in commissions.
+Commission splits can be categorized as either fixed or graduated.
+A fixed break remains constant regardless of the agent’s gross commission income.
+For example, a fixed 60/40 split would mean that the agent receives 60% of their gross commission income, whether they generate $1,000 in commissions or $1,000,000 in commissions.
+On the other hand, a graduated commission split changes depending on the agent’s production.

-- A graduated commission split changes based on the production of the agent.
-This means an agent has a particular split up to a certain amount of earnings.
-This split then changes when the agent earns beyond that amount.
-Typically splits become more favorable to agents as the agent makes more.
-This is because the brokerage is generating more margin from that agent and wants to retain them.
-There is less competition for lower-performing agents, and these agents might not generate enough commissions to cover their costs.
+This means that an agent has a particular split up to a specific amount of earnings, and beyond that amount, the split changes.
+Typically, splits become more favorable to agents as they generate more income.
+This is because the brokerage earns more margin from high-performing agents and wants to retain them.

 What is a commission split cap?